-Table 10 presents these final results of our approach.
+Table 11 presents these final results of our approach.
 It contains the number of overall relations contained per benchmark, as well as the number of correctly and falsely extracted relations with the corresponding recall and precision values.
-We can extract 64 to 76 % of all relations that are in the benchmark with an average recall of 70 %.
-Precision is slightly higher, ranging between 74 and 81 % with an average of 79 %.
+We can extract 64-76% of all relations that are in the benchmark with an average recall of 70%.
+Precision is slightly higher, ranging between 74% and 81% with an average of 79%.
+The F-Measure ranges between 69% and 78% with an average of 75%.

-Finally, we present the detailed results for each relation type in Tab.
-11, which we performed on the Furniture benchmark.
+Eventually, we present the detailed results for each relation type in Table 12, which we performed on the Furniture benchmark.
 The first column specifies how often each individual relation type occurred (we computed the value on the correctly extracted relations).
 As it can be seen, more than half of all extracted relations are is-a relations.
-Equalrelations (24 %) and has-a resp. part-of relations (19 %) occur less often while field references are extremely rare (1 %).
-Regarding the quality of each type, is-a relations have the best recall and precision, while equal-relations have a similar precision but somewhat lower recall; has-a resp. part-of relations only achieve moderate results both in recall and precision.
-Similar observations can be made w.r.t. the field references, although this value is difficult to judge, as there were only 4 field references in the benchmark.
+Equal-relations (24%) and has-a resp. part-of relations (19%) occur less often while field references are extremely rare (1%).
+Regarding the quality of each type, is-a relations have the best recall and precision, while equal-relations have a similar precision but somewhat lower recall; has-a resp. part-of relations can be made w.r.t. the field references, although this value is difficult to judge, as there were only 4 field references in the benchmark.